 - The best way to avoid your child getting the flu is to get your child a flu vaccine.

 - If your child has the flu, anti-flu medications may decrease the duration of the illness.
 These medications are most effective if started within 48 hours of the onset of symptoms.

 - Using acetaminophen (Tylenol) or ibuprofen will help treat the fever and some of the aches and pains of the flu.

 - Your child may not have much of an appetite, but make sure your child is drinking plenty of liquids.
 Dehydration is common with the flu.

 - Never give your child aspirin.
 Using aspirin in children with a viral illness can cause Reye’s syndrome, which can be fatal.

-> Return to "Caring for Common Childhood Conditions" Glossary
+Return to the Childhood Illness Glossary